NICTA/revrand/README.rst

 Copyright & License
 -------------------

-Copyright 2015 National ICT Australia
+Copyright 2015 National ICT Australia.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.